Skip to content

 • output is also resolved relative to the config file directory

-• resolved focus paths must still stay inside --path
+• resolved focus paths must still stay inside the selected analysis base

 If a focus path resolves outside the selected base path, Sephera fails fast with a clear error.